hannahdesmond/mastery-curriculum/chapter4/README.md

 * Know about the truth or falsity of things, and
 * Know how to interact with each other.

-`true` and `false` are used to do logic: often, to manage the control flow.
+`true` and `false` are used to do logic, often to manage the control flow.

 Here are some logical conditions we might meet in a program: